Organizing ideas in mind maps

 By the way, you may notice that the wardrobe pictured above has some violations of this principle with regards to shoes.

-The purpose here is exactly to provide this instruction, in the form of distinctions that will enable you to see the anomalies of organization and correct them, thus preventing confusion in the readers of your mind maps.
+The purpose here is exactly to provide this instruction, in the form of distinctions that will enable you to see the anomalies of organization and correct them, thus preventing confusion for the readers of your mind maps.

 You will also see how organization is essential to increase the power of thought, in the sense of being able to process more information in an integrated way.
 Let's start with a huge modern problem: the information overloads we have to deal with.